cdchopitea/SG_Speeches_TextAnalytics/README.md

 <b>4.
 Conclusions and recommendations </b>
 <br>
 <br>
-The goal of this assessment was to compare two groups of speeches and understand what issues are in the SG’s agenda and identify if he is now talking about food or food systems, and if he does, how he frames it.
-And secondly, to compared whether since he agreed to convene the Summit he has discussed the issue of food systems publicly.
-It can be concluded that the SG has not boosted a public discourse around ‘food systems’ or ‘food’ at all, and a lack of leadership appears throughout.
+The goal of this assessment was to compare two groups of speeches and understand what issues are in the SG’s agenda and identify if he is now publicly talking about food or food systems, and if he does, how he frames it.
+It can be concluded that the SG has not boosted a public discourse around ‘food systems’ or ‘food’ at all, and a lack of leadership appears throughout the speeches that have been posted on his website to date.
+IF the Summit is to be convened at the highest level possible, attract policymakers' attention and lead to concrete actions the SG must step up his leadership in this issue and showcase that he is leading the way to improve food systems.
+To do so, he must increase his public discussion around the issue, and secondly improved digital outreach is needed.
 <br>
  Most of his agenda has focused on climate change and human rights with a focus on a call to action to the international community.
 This is, in fact, problematic since the Food Systems Summit is supposed to take place in a year.
 If the SG is not taking on this issue it will be very unlikely that heads of state will take the Summit serious, which will result in little action towards improving our broken food systems.
  <br>
 As a result, the Summit team needs to refocus the SG agenda, that is if they want the Summit to take place at the highest possible level (head of state) and result in concrete actions.
 For example, to increase the visibility of the food issues and the Summit the SG could take advantage of the upcoming G20, and attempt to inserted food systems in the discussion.
 As well, the SG could take advantage of the upcoming High-Level Political Forum on Sustainable Development and UN General Assembly to continue building on this issue.
 <br>